tomquist/hame-relay/README.md

    ```

 2. Install the "Hame Relay" add-on
-3. Configure your device details
+3. Configure your device details (see below)
 4. Start the add-on

 ## Configuration